 4. Letting simultaneous users experience the same story with different narrative viewpoints and alternate audio content

 5. Finding useable and fluent workflows and methods for content-creation

 The experience content is running on a game engine, currently Unity.
 We can support two simultaneous users, but will be aiming at 10 to 20 for later demos.
 In the current setup, the virtual audio processing is handled by the dearVR plugin from Dear Reality.
-While providing rather good externalisation and natural sonic quality, other alternatives to dearVR are also being researched for enabling authentic simulation of sound propagation together with, e.g., selectable HRTF (Head-Related Transfer Function) profiles.
+While providing rather good externalisation and natural sonic quality, other alternatives to dearVR are also being actively researched for enabling plausible room acoustics and sound propagation simulations together with, e.g., selectable HRTF (Head-Related Transfer Function) profiles.

-Currently, in the quest for an optimal positional tracking system, we have constructed a system combining the use multiple depth cameras by Stereolabs with body-tracking algorithms, a Quuppa indoor positioning system (IPS) using BLE (Bluetooth Low Energy) tags and an array of AoA (Angle of Arrival) antennas, and an IMU (Inertial Measurement Unit) installed on the headphones for orientation tracking.
-This solution follows an outside-in principle, and seems rather optimal for us during the current phase of the project.
+In the quest for an optimal positional tracking system, we have constructed a system combining the use multiple depth cameras by Stereolabs with body-tracking algorithms, a Quuppa indoor positioning system (IPS) using BLE (Bluetooth Low Energy) tags and an array of AoA (Angle of Arrival) antennas, and an IMU (Inertial Measurement Unit) installed on the headphones for orientation tracking.
+Apart from orientation tracking, this solution follows an outside-in principle, and seems rather optimal for us during the current phase of the project.
 However, inside-out tracking options are also on the table, e.g. installing cameras on the user's headphones and estimating its location and orientation in the same manner as standalone VR and AR headsets do.

 I will be updating this page once in a while during the project, and will be sharing any public material as soon as we have some!